-2 Proposition 110 authorized the Legislature to exclude from the term newly constructed certain

-3 construction, installation, or modifications made for the purpose of making a dwelling that is 4 eligible for the homeowners' exemption more accessible to a severely disabled person.
-The

-4 eligible for the homeowners' exemption more accessible to a severely disabled person.
-The 5 Legislature codified this provision by adding Section 74.3 to the Revenue and Taxation Code.
+Proposition 11084 authorized the Legislature to exclude from the term newly constructed certain construction, installation, or modifications made for the purpose of making a dwelling that is eligible for the homeowners' exemption more accessible to a severely disabled person.
+The Legislature codified this provision by adding section 74.3 to the Revenue and Taxation Code.

-6 Proposition $177^{77}$ expanded this exclusion to include all other buildings.
-Section 74.6, which

-7 implements Proposition 177, applies to all existing buildings except those dwellings eligible for

-8 exclusion under section 74.3.
+Proposition 17785 expanded this exclusion to include all other buildings or structures.
+Section 74.6, which implements Proposition 177, applies to all existing buildings or structures except those dwellings eligible for exclusion under section 74.3.

-9 PRINCIPAL PLACE OF RESIDENCE
+PRINCIPAL PLACE OF RESIDENCE

-10 Construction, installation, or modification of any portion or structural component of an existing

-11 single- or multiple-family dwelling is excluded from the definition of new construction if the

-12 construction is for the purpose of making the dwelling more accessible to a severely and

-13 permanently disabled person who is a permanent resident of the dwelling.
+Construction, installation, or modification of any portion or structural component of an existing single- or multiple-family dwelling is excluded from the definition of new construction if the construction is for the purpose of making the dwelling more accessible to a severely and permanently disabled person who is a permanent resident of the dwelling.86

-- 14 To qualify for this exclusion the following conditions must be met: - The dwelling must be eligible for the homeowners' exemption; - New construction on existing dwellings must be completed on or after June 6, 1990; and - The work performed must be for the purpose of making the dwelling more accessible to a severely and permanently disabled person who is a permanent resident of the dwelling.
+To qualify for this exclusion the following conditions must be met:

+- The dwelling must be eligible for the homeowners' exemption; - New construction on existing dwellings must be completed on or after June 6, 1990; and - The work performed must be for the purpose of making the dwelling more accessible to a severely and permanently disabled person who is a permanent resident of the dwelling.
+Any construction associated with physical impairment resulting from mental or emotional disabilities may qualify for this exclusion.

-Accessible is defined to mean the combination of elements with regard to any dwelling that provides for access to, circulation throughout, and the full use of the dwelling and any fixture, facility, or item therein.
+Accessible is defined to mean the combination of elements with regard to any dwelling that provides for access to, circulation throughout, and the full use of the dwelling and any fixture, facility, or item therein.87

 Severely and permanently disabled person is defined as any person who has a physical disability or impairment, whether from birth or by reason of accident or disease, that results in a functional limitation as to employment or substantially limits one or more major life activities of that person, and that has been diagnosed as permanently affecting the person's ability to function, including, but not limited to, any disability or impairment that affects sight, speech, hearing, or the use of any limbs.
+88 New construction associated with mental or emotional disabilities does not qualify for the exclusion under this section.
+However, any construction associated with physical impairment resulting from mental or emotional disabilities may qualify for this exclusion.